 How My Goal Setting Has Changed

-After this revelation, I changed how set goals so they would encompass all areas of my life.
+After this revelation, I changed how I set goals so they would encompass all areas of my life.
 The process isn’t perfect but I’m striving for improvement each year.
 I’ve always thought the first step toward change is recognizing a change is actually needed.

 I’m so happy to have recognized this and I’m excited to formulate goals for myself in each of these areas.
 In the past my goals were usually mentioned on this blog around the first of the year.
 I would set goals that were mostly fitness-based.
 I realize now this was imbalanced.

 But a goal was to receive Master Gardener Certification – which I did!
 Receiving the credential required I perform specific steps including coursework, volunteer hours and a time commitment.

 Components of a SMART Goal

-Shortly after hearing that Dave Ramsey talk on goal setting, I delved further into the goal-setting process through a seminar at my workplace at the time.
+Shortly after hearing that Dave Ramsey smart goals talk on goal setting, I delved further into the goal-setting process through a seminar at my workplace at the time.
 We learned about setting SMART goals.
 This was the second breakthrough in my goal-setting progress.

 At the time I went to the seminar simply because I had to attend in order to set work-related goals.
 Today I realize the information that was shared and I took notes on is actually helpful.
 I can apply this information to my own personal goal-setting.

-It’s that simple.
+Setting SMART goals is that simple.
 I’m still finalizing my goals for this year.
 I’ll be completely honest, I’m not even sure what my goals are going to be yet.
 It’s OK though, you don’t have to have goals ready on January 1.
-This week or next is a great time to work on your goals.

 Remember to make sure you set goals in all areas of life and write down each goal.
-Later once your goals are finalized, something I like to do is to print them out on paper or put them as the background on my computer.
+Later once your goals are finalized, something I like to do is to print them out on paper, write them in my planner, or put them as the background image on my computer.